Elekester/Starlit-Village/Guides/Catching Up.md

 Presumably the Aegis Integra Exchange Shop will be updated either on April 5th or on April 12th with the Neos Astraean Gunblade.
 For this reason you should have 5 Aegis Integra and enough capsules to affix [Ranged Budget Augments](#budget-augments) to the weapon.

+Whether you grab A Neos Astraean Gunblade, a Trunkul Gunblade, or are sticking to another class you'll also be able to unlock your weapon's potential to level 5 using N-Ex Cubes, so make sure you have a few saved up.

+On April 19th the NGS 2nd Anniversary Event will begin.
+New 8-Star Revita weapons will be available in the Event Shop with augments, potential 5, and +51 grind (meaning its already limit broken).
+Make sure to earn Seasonal Points by defeating mobs in Retem Alnothe!

+A new type of quest, Duel Quests, will become available in which you must defeat bosses solo.
+New augments will be available that increase your weapon's potency by a massive amount only in these quests.

+You'll also be able to unlock your weapon's potential to level 6 using Photon Chunk IIA and IIBs, which drop from Limited-Time Emergency Quest: Happy Rappy Rumble and later the LTQ and high Rank Urgent Quests.

 # Appendicies